 There is a lot of misinformation regarding the new lease accounting rules.
-IFRS 16 and ASC 842 are summarized in another blog, but this post addresses the most common misconceptions about the lease accounting updates.
+IFRS 16 and ASC 842 are summarized in other blogs, but this post addresses the most common misconceptions about the lease accounting updates.

 1. Lease capitalization is required for every lease